zjibben/computing-tutorials/README.md

 - Write for cleanliness first and optimize later (after profiling).
 A priori performance predictions are often wrong, so starting off with complicated optimizations isn't worth the trouble.
 - Write testable code and unit tests.
 - Avoid non-const global variables.
 They make debugging more difficult and obscure data flow.
-- Write many short functions instead of a few large ones.
+- Write more short functions rather than fewer large ones.
 This makes it easier to follow complex logic.
 - Comment well, avoiding obvious comments.

 # Version Control